bikesh10-npl/ECE_5040_EM_Simulation_Spring_2026_BS/README.md

 This project was developed as part of the course requirements for ECE 5040, EM Simulation, offered in Spring 2026 at the University of Idaho.

+## Project Description
+The project was completed as the final project of the ECE 5040 ECE Simulation class at the University of Idaho.
+There are eight individual problems.
+The python codes and the plots are uploaded in their respective folder.

 ## References
 ```
 [1] A.A.
 Jamali, K. Kanwar, M. Hussain, K.A.
 Memon, and F.A.
 Jokhio,